(Full time) 2023 start

 Assessment

-Methods of assessment during the foundation year reflect those that you will find later in your degree to ensure that you are well prepared for continuing study.
+Methods of assessment during the foundation year reflect those that you'll find later in your degree to ensure that you're well prepared for continuing study.
 Assessment is a key way of enabling you to learn by doing and feedback from tutors supports this process.

 Entry requirements

 GCSE: English, mathematics and science at grade C/4 or above or equivalent.
-Applicants wanting to progress on to degree courses offered by the Schools of Chemical Engineering, Chemistry, Civil Engineering, Computing, Electronic & Electrical Engineering, Food Science & Nutrition, Mathematics, Mechanical Engineering and Physics & Astronomy will need GCSE mathematics at grade B/6 or above, or equivalent.
+Applicants wanting to progress on to degree courses offered by the Schools of Chemical Engineering, Chemistry, Civil Engineering, Computer Science, Electronic & Electrical Engineering, Mathematics, Mechanical Engineering and Physics & Astronomy will need GCSE mathematics at grade B/6 or above, or equivalent.

 Applicants wishing to progress onto the courses below have specific GCSE requirements:

-Medicine and Surgery MBChB – GCSE English and mathematics at grade C/4 or above (this progression is available to mature applicants only).
+• Medicine and Surgery MBChB – GCSE English Language and mathematics at grade C/4 or above (this progression is available to mature applicants only).

-Nursing (Adult) BSc, Nursing (Child) BSc and Nursing (Mental Health) BSc – normally five GCSEs at grade C/4 or above, including English, mathematics, and two science subjects.
+• Nursing (Adult) BSc, Nursing (Child) BSc and Nursing (Mental Health) BSc – normally five GCSEs at grade C/4 or above, including English, mathematics, and a science subject.

-Healthcare Sciences (Audiology) BSc, Healthcare Sciences (Cardiac Physiology) BSc and Diagnostic Radiography BSc – five GCSEs at grade C/4 or above to include English, mathematics, and science.
+• Audiology BSc, Healthcare Science (Cardiac Physiology) BSc and Diagnostic Radiography BSc – five GCSEs at grade C/4 or above to include English Language, mathematics, and science.

 For mature applicants wishing to progress onto Nursing (Adult) BSc, Nursing (Child) BSc, Nursing (Mental Health) BSc, and Midwifery (BSc), please contact the Lifelong Learning Centre for further information.